 Item Report/Key Points Challenges Assurance Residual Issues / Gaps in Controls or Assurance being unsupported software in the Trust.
 Actions to address unsupported software/systems are being incorporated into the workplan and work was taking place to address the options to eliminate them.
 Patient Property Assurance Report The Chief Nurse updated Committee on the Patient Property boxes.
 Counter to previous updates, he advised that the "purple boxes" proposal had not been funded and this project had not been progressed.
 He reassured Committee that a new box had been designed and would be rolled out shortly.
-This is a highly emotive issue and one that patients Committee will want to see confirmation of this roll-out, with the associated updated policy and procedures.
+Committee will want to see confirmation of this roll-out, with the associated updated policy and procedures.
 It was also expected that there would be some form of follow-up audit to ensure that the new arrangements would be effective.